-Unless otherwise specified in a participant's option agreement, Director Options will vest on a pro-rata basis calculated from the first day of the applicable 12-month period (or such pro-rated period as contemplated by the Director Share Option Plan) that is determined by the Board pursuant to a participant's option agreement (the "Service Period") until the last day of the applicable Service Period.
+Unless otherwise specified in a participant's option agreement, Director Options will vest on a pro rata basis calculated from the first day of the applicable 12-month period (or such pro-rated period as contemplated by the Director Share Option Plan) that is determined by the Board pursuant to a participant's option agreement (the "Service Period") until the last day of the applicable Service Period.

 Unless otherwise permitted by the Board, each vested Director Option becomes exercisable following the end of the Service Period in respect of which the Director Option was granted until expiration or termination of the Director Option (the "Exercise Period").
-Each Director Option expires on the 8th anniversary of the date of grant, except in the case where the expiry period falls during a blackout period, in which case the expiry period will be automatically extended until

-10 business days after the end of the blackout period.
+Each Director Option expires on the 8th anniversary of the date of grant, except in the case where the expiry period falls during a blackout period, in which case the expiry period will be automatically extended until 10 business days after the end of the blackout period.
 The Director Share Option Plan also provides for earlier expiration of Director Options upon the occurrence of certain events, including the termination of a participant's service.

 In order to facilitate the payment of the exercise price of the Director Options, the Director Share Option Plan has a cashless exercise feature.
-The participant may elect to receive (i) an amount in cash per Director Option equal to the cash proceeds realized upon the sale of the Subordinate Voting Shares by a securities dealer in the capital markets, less the applicable exercise price and any applicable withholding taxes, (ii) an aggregate number of Subordinate Voting Shares that is equal to the number of Subordinate Voting Shares underlying the Director Options minus the number of Subordinate Voting Shares sold by a securities dealer in the capital markets as required to realize cash proceeds equal to the applicable exercise price and any applicable withholding taxes, or (iii) a combination of (i) and (ii).
-The transfer cost incurred to sell the Subordinate Voting Shares will be deducted from the net proceeds payable to the participant.
+The participant may elect to receive (i) an amount in cash per Director Option equal to the cash proceeds realized upon the sale of the subordinate voting shares by a securities dealer in the capital markets, less the applicable exercise price and any applicable withholding taxes, (ii) an aggregate number of subordinate voting shares that is equal to the number of subordinate voting shares underlying the Director Options minus the number of subordinate voting shares sold by a securities dealer in the capital markets as required to realize cash proceeds equal to the applicable exercise price and any applicable withholding taxes, or (iii) a combination of (i) and (ii).
+The transfer cost incurred to sell the subordinate voting shares will be deducted from the net proceeds payable to the participant.

-Notwithstanding the above and subject to a change of control of the Company, for so long as the participant remains a director of the Company or one of its related entities, the participant may only sell or otherwise monetize any Subordinate Voting Shares provided the options and Subordinate Voting Shares held by the participant have a Market Value of at least \$300,000 at such time (the "Minimum Holdings Requirement").
+Notwithstanding the above and subject to a change of control of the Company, for so long as the participant remains a director of the Company or one of its related entities, the participant may only sell or otherwise monetize any subordinate voting shares provided the vested options and subordinate voting shares held by the participant have a Market Value of at least \$300,000 at such time.